-When’s the last time you thought about how accessible your website is to blind and visually-impaired users?
+When’s the last time you thought about how accessible your website is to users who are blind or visually-impaired?
 Even though ADA website compliance is the law, many businesses have failed to update their websites to accommodate these users.
 Most recently, Winn-Dixie is in the news for failing to provide ADA compliant web design.
-A blind user was unable to use their site, filed a lawsuit, and a Miami judge ruled that Winn-Dixie violated the Americans with Disabilities Act.
+A user who is blind was unable to use their site, filed a lawsuit, and a Miami judge ruled that Winn-Dixie violated the Americans with Disabilities Act.
 If your website is not currently accessible to the visually-impaired, it’s time to think about updating your site for compliance and user experience.

 Quantum Dynamix recently completed VisionCorps’ brand new website – built to set the standard for visually-impaired, ADA compliant web design and functionality.
-Discover what features we incorporated and how blind users are adjusting to the new website.
+Discover what features we incorporated and how users who are blind are adjusting to the new website.
 This is a case study for ADA online compliance that you can utilize for your own website.

 The History of ADA Website Compliance

 When the Americans with Disabilities Act (ADA) was first passed in 1990, the internet had yet to take off.
 However, the ADA has realized the importance of including online spaces within its parameters.
 If your business is considered a ‘place of public accommodation,’ then your website must be ADA compliant.
 Multiple rulings from judges have set legal precedent that websites must be accessible and are at risk of heavy fines and penalties when they are found not compliant.
 Winn-Dixie is the latest business to learn this the hard way.

 With an estimated 7 million adults in the United States having some sort of visual disability, it’s become more important than ever for businesses to understand how they can create a more accessible online environment.

 Here are some examples of the common barriers a user with vision-impairment might face on a commercial website.